matthewmturner/tuscany/README.md

 ## Thanks

-Big thanks to the great [rose-pine](LINK) theme that I used as my initial playground for editing a theme and then used some of their source and colors in the Tuscany theme.
-I would not have developed this so fast without the great work done there.
+Big thanks to the great [rose-pine](https://github.com/rose-pine/rose-pine-theme) theme that I used as my initial playground for editing a theme and then used some of their source and colors in the Tuscany theme.
+I would not have developed this so fast and wouldn't have had as good of taste for colors without the great work done there.